 1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 Portland’s most dangerous streets cut across the city and touch every quadrant.
 The streets with the highest concentration of pedestrian, bicycle, and motor vehicle crashes form Portland’s High Crash Network.

 While crashes happen city-wide, the most dangerous intersections and many of the most dangerous segments of the High Crash Network are in neighborhoods where people of color and low-income Portlanders live.
 Many children and older adults live here, and people depend more on transit.

-The maps below reveal the most dangerous streets in Portland by mode—motor vehicle, pedestrian, and bicycle—overlaid on Communities of Concern in gray.
+The maps below reveal the most dangerous streets in Portland by mode—motor vehicle, pedestrian, and bicycle—overlaid on low-income communities and communities of color in gray.
 Together these streets and intersections make up the High Crash Network, below:

 The High Crash Network includes Portland’s most dangerous streets and intersections for people driving, walking, and bicycling.